-The access to these repositories is restricted, you need a login and password in order download files from there, if you don't have credentials, please open a ticket with our Service Desk in order to receive account information.
+To access these repositories, you need a login and password to download files from there.
+If you don't have credentials, open a ticket with our Service Desk in order to receive account information.

-All RPMs are signed with a GPG key, in order to verify your downloads and the repository, you can import the key in your system.
+All RPMs are signed with a GPG key.
+To verify your downloads and the repository, you can import the key in your system.